Skip to main content

 Cost failures

-The system remains technically functional while becoming economically broken:
+The system remains technically functional while becoming economically broken (e.g., token cost spikes).
+For AI systems, cost inflation is often a reliability signal.

 What an Adapted SRE Mindset Looks Like